jordymeow/ai-engine/readme.txt

 Requires at least: 5.0
 Tested up to: 6.1
 Requires PHP: 7.3
-Stable tag: 1.1.3
+Stable tag: 1.1.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 GPT AI for WordPress.
-ChatGPT-style chatbot, image/content generator, finetune and train models, etc. Customizable and sleek UI.
+ChatGPT chatbots, image/content generator, finetune and train models, etc. Customizable and sleek UI.
 Extensible features.
 Your AI Engine for WP!

 == Description ==
-With AI Engine, create a ChatGPT-like chatbot (or many of them, with different features and behaviors), generate content, images, let you organize everything in templates, quickly suggest titles and excerpts, track your OpenAI usage stats, and much more!
+Create a chatbot like ChatGPT (or any other), generate content, images, let you organize everything in templates, quickly suggest titles and excerpts, track your OpenAI usage stats, and much more!
 Then explore the AI Playground to try out a variety of AI tools like translation, correction, SEO, suggestion, WooCommerce product fields, etc. There is also an internal API so other plugins can tap into its capabilities.
 We'll be adding even more AI tools and features to the AI Engine based on your feedback!

 Official website: [AI Engine](https://meowapps.com/ai-engine/).